Senior Admissions Counselor for MBA, MSN and RN–BSN

 Transfer Credit for Upper Division Nursing Courses

-Students accepted into the RN to BS, Nursing Program may transfer credits up to 25% (9 credits) of previously completed upper division, baccalaureate level nursing coursework from a regionally accredited institution while still meeting NNU's residency requirement of 30 credits at NNU.
-All transfer of baccalaureate level nursing courses, as well as transfer of non-nursing courses required for the RN to BS, must be approved by the RN to BS, Program Director for determination of equivalency.
-All baccalaureate level nursing credits must have been earned within four years of admission to the RN to BS, Nursing Program.
+Students accepted into the RN to BSN Program may transfer credits up to 25% (9 credits) of previously completed upper division, baccalaureate level nursing coursework from a regionally accredited institution while still meeting NNU's residency requirement of 30 credits at NNU.
+All transfer of baccalaureate level nursing courses, as well as transfer of non-nursing courses required for the RN to BSN program must be approved by the RN to BSN Program Director for determination of equivalency.
+All baccalaureate level nursing credits must have been earned within four years of admission to the RN to BSN Program.
 There is no time limit on prerequisite or non-nursing courses accepted for transfer.

 Non-nursing transfer credits for approved Associate Degrees will be determined by the NNU Registrar's Office up to the 62 credits from a community college or 2 year institution per NNU Policy.